 Craft your responses accordingly.

 Practice answering questions that might prompt your responses.

-As you craft your responses, it's also important to have some examples that speak to your responses.
+As you craft your responses, it's also important to have some examples that speak to your claims.
 In other words, if you say you've often exceeded your employer's expectations, be prepared to give quantifiable examples to back it up.
 The more you can support your claims with measurable success, the better.

 Practice interviewing with a close friend or someone you trust.
 The more you're prompted with questions like “How would describe yourself?” and the more you speak your answers out loud, the more comfortable you will be once you're sitting across from your interviewer.
-It is possible to distinguish between interviewees who are comfortable and have practiced interviewing and those who don't.
-You, of course, want to fall in the prior group.
+It is possible to distinguish between interviewees who are have practiced interviewing and those who don't.
+You, of course, want to fall in the former group.

 Finally, words can be powerful, so give your word choices some thought before you walk in for an interview.
 Doing so will make it easier for you to choose the best words that will help you stand out among the competition.